Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: Photoacoustic tomography

 \section{Photoacoustic tomography}

 Photoacoustic tomography (PAT) is a hybrid imaging technique based on the photoacoustic effect.
 In PAT, the biological tissue is irradiated with a laser pulse \cite{xu2006photoacoustic, kuchment2011mathematics}.
-Part of the energy of this pulse is absorbed in the form of heat, which is then released through thermoelastic expansion and the emission of an ultrasound wave associated to this expansion.
-The wave propagates to the boundaries of the tissue, where a set of detectors records the ultrasound time series, which is used to reconstruct the initial pressure (PAT image).
+Part of the energy of this pulse is absorbed in the form of heat, which is then released through thermoelastic expansion and emission of an ultrasonic wave.
+This wave propagates outwards, where a set of detectors placed at the boundary of the tissue records the ultrasonic pressure over time.
+This data is then used to reconstruct the initial pressure (PAT image).
 The main advantage of this modality is its ability to simultaneously obtain high spatial resolution of the ultrasonic wave and the high contrast of the optical absorption of the laser pulse.
-To make PAT quantitative requires a solution of the coupled acoustic and optical problem, where the initial acoustic pressure constitutes the ``interior data'' for the optical problem \cite{cox2009challenges}.
-In this work with focus on the acoustic problem, which is modeled by a linear scalar wave equation \cite{morse1968theoretical}.
+To make PAT quantitative requires a solution of a coupled acoustic and optical problem, where the initial acoustic pressure constitutes the ``interior data'' for the optical problem \cite{cox2009challenges}.
+In this work we focus on the acoustic problem.